Asymptotic control theory for a system of linear oscillators

-of the system (\ref{oscillators}).
-Our control works as well in the resonant case, then, however, it is not asymptotically optimal.
-Still, the ratio of the steering time to the minimum one is uniformity bounded.
+of system (\ref{oscillators}).
+Our control works in the resonant case as well but in that case is not asymptotically optimal.
+Still, the ratio of the steering time to the minimum time is uniformly bounded.

-System (\ref{oscillators}) can be interpreted in mechanical terms at least in two ways.
-In the first interpretation, the components $x_i$ of the state vector are vertical deviations of pendulums attached to a cart moving under bounded acceleration $u$.
-In the second interpretation, the components $x_i$ are the displacements of masses attached to springs which, in turn, are attached to the same cart.
+System (\ref{oscillators}) can be interpreted in mechanical terms in at least two ways.
+In the first model, the components $x_i$ of the state vector are vertical deviations of pendulums attached to a cart moving with bounded acceleration $u$.
+In the second model, the components $x_i$ are displacements of the masses attached to the springs attached to the same cart.

-Our paper is organized as follows.
-In subsection \ref{min_time} we explain basic difficulties of the minimum time problem.
-Subsection \ref{suggest} describes our strategy of control.
-In Section \ref{high} we discuss basics properties of our control within high and medium energy zones.
-A nontrivial issue of the nature of motion under the control is discussed in Section \ref{motion}.
-Asymptotic optimality of the control within high energy zone is studied in Section \ref{quasioptimal}.
-An essentially new technique for the study of efficiency of the control is developed in Subsection \ref{efficiency}.
-Section \ref{attractor} is devoted to the singular arcs of our control.
-Section \ref{terminal} is devoted to the final stage of the control: the motion in a close vicinity of the target.
-In Section \ref{match} we perform matching of controls defined within different zones.
-Our main result on asymptotic optimality is presented in Section \ref{asymp}.
-In Section \ref{toy} we illustrate our strategy in the case of a single oscillator.